Duet3D/wiki-content/User_manual/RepRapFirmware/Updating_bootloader.md

 If it reports **Bootloader ID: not available** then your board is using a version 1.x bootloader.

+# Updating the bootloader OpenOCD
+Using an Raspberry Pi Debug Probe or similar SWD device that is supported by OpenOCD

+## Prerequisites

+* Rapsberry Pi [Debug Probe](https://www.raspberrypi.com/documentation/microcontrollers/debug-probe.html) or other SWD device that works with OpenOCD
+* [OpenOCD](https://openocd.org/) installed. v0.12.0 was used for this guide.
+* A pogo pin setup to connect to the SWD pads. (e.g this clip type can be used, variations available from [adafruit](https://www.adafruit.com/product/5433) and [pi hut](https://thepihut.com/products/pogo-pin-probe-clip-6-pins-with-2-54mm-0-1-pitch))

-# Updating the bootloader using an Atmel ICE
+# Updating the bootloader using an Atmel ICE and Microchip Studio

 ## Prerequisites